 It is important to remember that your loved one has the right to make their own decisions unless they are deemed to lack capacity.
 This is the case even for decisions you may not agree with.
 It can be both frightening and frustrating for you knowing that, if something goes wrong or if there is an incident, it may have a profound effect on your life as well.
 We cannot force a loved one to accept services, but we can encourage them to live well and safely while keeping a sharp eye on our own health as well.

 If you have concerns that your loved one may no longer have the capacity to make their own decisions, you may want to read about the Adult Capacity and Decision-Making Act on the Public Trustee page of novascotia.ca, the province's official website.

 There are a few resources that may help.
 9 Strategies to Help a Parent Who Refuses Care offers some guidance on how to introduce the idea of support at home.
 How to Convince Your Parent to Move to Assisted Living takes a closer look at this common issue faced by many caregivers and families.
-Also, reviewing the material in the Starting a Difficult Conversation section of our website might be helpful at this time.
+Also, reviewing the Starting a Difficult Conversation section of our website might be helpful at this time.

 Although some changes may be on the horizon, even if they are years in the future, they ought to be considered in the big picture now.
 If you are noticing changes in your loved one, contact us and we can help walk you through the programs and services that may be available to you.